GSAPP-CDP/Smorgasbord/src/content/modules/16-intro-webmapping/163-storytelling.md

 Because it reduces the complexity of our setup, we'll be adding our data layers through [mapbox studio](https://studio.mapbox.com/).
 Make an account if you don't have one already, or login if you do.
 Later on, we will style our data layers again in mapbox studio, and add them to our map using their `layer-id`.

-While this method gets our maps up and running quicker, for those with a bit more experience and interested in a more flexible storytelling format, I recommend [this tutorial](https://pointsunknown.nyc/web%20mapping/mapbox/2021/07/20/11A_MapboxStorytelling.html/) from the GSAPP course Points Unknown (I also recommend taking the course!)
+While this method gets our maps up and running quicker, for those with a bit more experience and interested in a more flexible storytelling format, I

 #### File Setup

-We're going to build off of the [last tutorial](https://centerforspatialresearch.github.io/methods-in-spatial-research-sp2022/tutorials/webmap-1) to build this, so make sure you have that up and running first, or download the completed repo [here](https://drive.google.com/file/d/1y-UlR1s98gqxChyfWWo1EimCJ0ln4MXF/view?usp=sharing).
+We're going to build off of the [previous tutorial](https://smorgasbord.cdp.arch.columbia.edu/modules/16-intro-webmapping/162-webmap-part2/) to build this, so make sure you have that up and running first, or download the completed repo [here](https://github.com/GSAPP-CDP/Smorgasbord/blob/main/src/content/modules/16-intro-webmapping/data/webmap_1.rar).

 We'll start by creating a new repo called `webmap_2_storytelling`, cloning it to your local filesystem, copying over the contents of `webmap_1` into it, and starting a live server.
-If you have any trouble with this - refer to the beginning of the [previous tutorial](https://centerforspatialresearch.github.io/methods-in-spatial-research-sp2022/tutorials/webmap-1).
+If you have any trouble with this - refer to the beginning of the [first tutorial](https://smorgasbord.cdp.arch.columbia.edu/modules/16-intro-webmapping/162-webmap-part1/).

 By now, you should have the same file contents and result as you did from the last tutorial